kenatiod/MUT/Understanding Machine Understanding.md

 -------
 ## Introduction: A Quest for Understanding

 Meet Alice and Bob, two software engineers at Symparic Systems, Inc., a leading artificial intelligence company.
 For the past year, they've been working on a groundbreaking project: developing a conversational AI assistant named Claude.
 Alice is a natural language processing specialist with a knack for philosophical inquiry.
 She's always been fascinated by questions of language, meaning, and the nature of mind.
-Bob is a machine learning expert with a background in cognitive science.
+Bob is a machine learning expert with a background in cognitive science and engineering.
 He's driven by a desire to create AI systems that can think and reason like humans do.
 Together, Alice and Bob have poured their expertise and passion into creating Claude, an AI with unprecedented language abilities and general knowledge.
 They've spent countless hours conversing with Claude, marveling at its ability to engage in witty banter, provide insightful explanations, and even make creative leaps.

 { Insert portrait of Alice and Bob, in a room full of books and circuit boards, working on a robot form of Claude }